Skip to main content

 key: token

-# outputs the PostgreSQL connection on the `pg-connection` secret
+# Outputs the PostgreSQL connection information to the `pg-connection` secret

 connInfoSecretTarget: